Skip to main content

 Capitalism’s global infrastructure and its cultural influence

 Capitalism depends on a global infrastructure deeply intertwined with political, economic and social systems.
-This infrastructure includes financial institutions, trade networks, technological platforms and legal frameworks reinforcing capitalist dynamics.
-Global governance structures often shaped by powerful capitalist actors support international organizations, trade agreements and financial systems that reinforce capitalism and limit space for alternative economic approaches.
+This infrastructure includes financial institutions, trade networks, technological platforms and legal frameworks that entrench capitalist dynamics.
+Global governance structures, often shaped by powerful capitalist actors, support international organizations, trade agreements and financial systems that reinforce capitalism and limit space for alternative economic approaches.
 Technological advancements also support capitalism’s dominance, as technological platforms controlled by powerful corporations enable surveillance, data extraction and market control.

 Visualizing capitalism’s reach and influence